SDFIdk/skraafoto_stac_public/README.md

 }
 ```

-Now you should be able to hit "Start debugging" `Docker: Python - Fastapi` which will launch the APU in a docker cointainer supporting breakpoints in your code.
+Now you should be able to hit "Start debugging" `Docker: Python - Fastapi` which will launch the API in a docker container supporting breakpoints in your code.

 ### Testing